vaibhavmagon/Auction-Marketplace/README.md

 2.2 Password
 [Host, Database and Port will be 'localhost','auctionDb' and '3306'.
 Please don't change them for proper function of code]
 3. Run - "node db.js" to initialise database auctionDb and tables.
 After executing the script will notify.

-## Instructions to Install & Run Auction App.
-1. Run - "npm install" to install or Node dependencies.
-2. Run - "bower install" to install bower dependencies for client side libraries.
-3. If no error is found (as it is not found for me) Run using cmd - "forever start server.js"
-4. Open - "http://localhost:3000" in browser to see the Auction App.

 ## High level system design